Yandex Cloud

 2. Under Project resources, click Filestore.

-3. In the file storage row, click and select Delete.
+3. Next to the file storage, click and select Delete.

 4. Click Confirm.

-You will see a message stating that the file storage was deleted.
+You will see a message stating that the file storage has been deleted.

 Warning